Ever Heard of Baby Oil as a Mosquito Repellent? Mosquito Squad Finds Out How Effective Baby Oil Is Against Bites.

 On the popular motherhood forum, What to Expect, several moms say that baby oil is a safe and effective way to prevent mosquitoes from biting.
 In addition, commenters on the natural family blog, Wellness Mama, say they’ve had success with homemade mosquito repellents, including baby oil.

 ABC 13, the local ABC affiliate in Houston, Texas, asked their Facebook fans to share their favorite mosquito repelling secrets.
-Two women say that Johnson and Johnson creamy baby oil is particularly effective.
+Two women say that Johnson and Johnson creamy baby oil is particularly effective for keeping mosquitoes away.

 Scientific Proof of Baby Oil Mosquito Repellent?

 The University of California’s Division of Agriculture and Natural Resources explains that oil can suffocate mosquito larvae and pupae if it is present on the surface of the water where they are living.
 The oil forms a barrier and effectively drowns any aquatic insects that need air to breathe, including mosquitoes.
-They don’t mention anything about baby oil and adult mosquitoes.
+They don’t mention anything about the effectiveness of baby oil against adult mosquitoes and their bites.

 There is no scientific evidence that baby creamy oil prevents mosquito bites.
 However, if you’re looking for a tested and proven mosquito repellent, it might be better to consult trusted sources, like Consumer Reports.
 Their insect repellent buying guide tests and rates several of the most popular brands on the market.
 They also indicate what active ingredients each brand contains.